 Sometimes, but it depends on the type of support you think you might need or has been identified for you.
 Some organisations do not need a community connector/health professional referral, but others require it for funding or monitoring purposes.

 How do I find out what social prescribing activities might be near me?

 Most boroughs in London have a directory of services usually run by the local council of voluntary services (CVS).
 If you visit their website you can find out about local activities which may have the social prescribing element attached to them.

 Each borough also has a social prescribing service in it that you can contact.
 They should be able to point you in the right direction of what social prescribing activities might be near you.
 The prescribing.social website also has a list of activities in your area.

 Although social prescribing can involve signposting people to services in the community, it is more than that.

 It involves an individual talking to a community or health care professional or someone tasked with looking at the whole person as an individual.
 This person helps them to access ‘what matters to them’ to support their health & wellbeing.

 Is Social Prescribing only available for adults?

 Some services being developed are aimed at Children and Young People in London.
-You can find out more about what is happening currently by viewing the attached presentation from HLP [PDF].
+You can find out more about what is happening currently by viewing the attached presentation from Transformation Partners in Health and Care [PDF].
 If you are interested in getting involved in this agenda, you can join StreetGames.

 This is your network